*** 20th Anniversary: 2003 to 2023 ***

 Got it done, whew...

-Barry's Response Thanks, Richard.
-That gave us some relief from thinking we had a lot of snow in Calgary this particular year.
+Barry's Response Thank you, Richard.
+That gave us some relief from thinking we had a lot of snow this year.

-British Columbia always beats us, though.
-Did this really happen before the rain?
-Course, you probably know what would happen if that were the case.
+We always lose to British Columbia.
+Was this really before the rain?
+You probably know what would happen if that happened.
 When heavy snow like that precedes a solid rain it results in significant slush, possible hidden water flows and landslides in extreme cases.

-How do landslides occur?
-Groundwater flows under the slope and destabilizes it.
-That may happen at any time.
-At certain times rainwater and melting snow weakens the ground slope more than usual and this may complement the groundwater flow problem.
-BC frequently gets landslides of this type.
-Hope, BC - 1965 and Frank, Alberta - 1903 make or two of Canada's most notable events.
-While the recurring Devil's Slide in California makes US headlines on a regular basis.
+What causes landslides?
+Water flows under the slope and destabilizes it.
+It could happen at any time.
+There are times when rainwater and melting snow weaken the ground slope more than usual, which makes groundwater flow worse.
+This type of landslide happens a lot in BC.
+Hope, BC - 1965 and Frank, Alberta - 1903 are two of Canada's biggest events.
+There's also the recurring Devil's Slide in California that makes US headlines.

 Search this site for more information now.